DecentSoftware-eu/DecentHolograms-Wiki/docs/general/examples/example-tree.md

 ---
 title: Example - Tree
-subtitle: A hologram that is simply a tree
+description: A hologram that is simply a tree
 ---

 ```yaml title="hologram_tree.yml"